edamla/mediterraneanagency/_books/2021-09-01-the-rain-started-with-blood.md

 the stage in this novel are historical figures.
 The political and social conditions of the period leading up to World War I are recounted in this work.
 The plundered Great State!..
-The regrets of the poli- ticians who orchestrated the 31 March incidents and dethroned Sultan Abdulhamid!..
+The regrets of the politicians who orchestrated the 31 March incidents and dethroned Sultan Abdulhamid!..
 The defeat in Trablusgarp!..
 The bitter face of the Second Balkan Defeat!..
 The helplessness of the Ottoman Empire,